What is an audio speed changer?

 SoundSlicr Speed Changer is narrower.
 It gives you a small set of practical speed choices and a browser-based MP3 export without installing software or creating an account.

-Use SoundSlicr for simple study, review, and spoken-word speed changes within the 100MB MVP limit.
+Use SoundSlicr for simple study, review, and spoken-word speed changes within the 100MB current version limit.
 Use desktop software when the file is large, musical, timing-critical, or needs exact custom settings.

 Troubleshooting